guthizzle/osrs_tools/leagues/strats/grid_master.md

 - Added section for cooking
 - Adjust amounts and level of fletching training, production prodigy allows us to make broads earlier
 - Add some fairy's flight pathing

+v1.3

+- Added in some small released relics into the route